ballot box Politics & Elections See also:

 MiddleClass.org - Reports on bills that would have a significant impact (positive or negative) on the current and aspiring middle class.
 (Drum Major Institute for Public Policy)

-Net Democracy Guide - Information to help bloggers and other citizen activists understand the new campaign finance rules for the Internet.
+Net Democracy Guide - Information to help bloggers and other citizen activists understand campaign finance rules for the Internet.
 (Center for Democracy and Technology)

-New Rules Project - Reports on how citizens and communities can strengthen democracy and promote economic prosperity through locally-based initiatives in education, health, manufacturing, farming, commerce, and energy production.
-(Institute for Local Self-Reliance)
+New Rules Project / Institute for Local Self-Reliance audiovideo - Reports on how citizens and communities can strengthen democracy and promote economic prosperity through locally-based initiatives in education, health, manufacturing, farming, commerce, and energy production.
+(Non-profit organization)

-NJ Division of Elections - Includes an annual Elections Guide outlining the important deadlines for upcoming elections, and a variety of other resources for voters and for candidates.
+local resource N.J.
+Division of Elections - Includes an annual Elections Guide outlining the important deadlines for upcoming elections.
+You can find your local polling place at Where to Vote in N.J., and a variety of other resources for voters and for candidates.
+This site also offers links to current NJ Congressional and Legislative District Maps.
 (State of New Jersey)

-NJ.com Election News - Coverage of state and local elections in New Jersey.
-(Commercial site, multiple video ads).
+local resource NJ.com Election News - Coverage of state and local elections in New Jersey.
+(Site includes video & pop-up ads)

-Opensecrets.org - Search by candidate name ('person' search) for detailed disclosure on their campaign funding (works best if you search by last name without first name); or enter a zip code, donor name, organization, keyword, or industry to retrieve a list of political contributions.
-You can also track contribution paybacks on key issues.
-Includes Capital Eye, a related online newsletter / blog which aims 'to educate its readers and encourage them to examine the role of money in the U.S. political system.'
-(Center for Responsive Politics)
+Opensecrets.org - Search by a candidate's last name for detailed disclosure on their campaign funding.
+You can also enter a zip code, donor name, organization, keyword, or industry to retrieve a list of political contributions.
+Includes an online newsletter / blog which tracks contribution paybacks and aims 'to educate its readers and encourage them to examine the role of money in the U.S. political system.'
+(Center for Responsive Politics; site includes advertisements).
+See also Project Vote Smart, below.

 Politico video - Coverage on the politics of Capitol Hill, the presidential campaign, and the business of Washington lobbying and advocacy.
-(Capitol News Company, commercial site)
+(Capitol News Company; site includes advertisements)

 Polling Report - Data from a broad range of American public opinion surveys on elected officials, candidates, and current issues.
-(Nonpartisan, commercial site)
+(Nonpartisan; site includes advertisements)

 Project Vote Smart - This useful site provides information about candidates' voting records and positions on key issues.
 Also includes candidate biographies, campaign finances, special interest group ratings, and voting records, where available.
 Now also includes information about the Federal Court System and State Supreme Courts.

 Real Clear Politics video - Links to political commentary, news, and polling data from media 'on all points of the political compass and covering all the important issues of the day.'
 Includes video from TV news & opinion programs.
-Updated every morning and throughout the day (commercial site).
+Updated every morning and throughout the day (site includes advertisements).
 For more links to news & political commentary, see the South Plainfield Public Library's News / Media page.

 Stateline - Research and analysis on state policy issues such as healthcare, tax and budget policy, the environment, and welfare reform.
 (Pew Charitable Trusts)